The quality of a digital picture is largely dependent upon the number and size of the digital camera pixels contained

 The colors and light intensity for each of the millions of individual pixels appear to be blended together when we view

 them as a printed picture or on a computer screen.
-Picture 1A below is an ordinary picture taken with a compact digital
+Picture 1A below is an ordinary picture taken with a compact

-when you take your pictures.
+to picture #1B when you take your pictures.

-Image File Size: The file size of an image is expressed by the total number of pixels in the width and height of an image.
+Image File Size: The file size of an image is expressed by the total number of pixels in the width and height of an

-image from left to right, and 2,304 pixels in each column of pixels from top to bottom.
+pixels in the image from left to right, and 2,304 pixels in each column of pixels from top to bottom.